 Happy Thanksgiving, fashion Makers, movers, and shakers!
 This month we’re thankful for you, and for the amazing experience we had earlier this month at the 2017 WebSummit, in Lisbon, Portugal.

-November 7-10, we set up camp across the Atlantic to compete in the 2017 WebSummit PITCH contest for an award of $50,000 in funding.
-While we didn’t go all the way (we placed fourth out of 200 competing companies), we did make the most of our experience rubbing elbows with hundreds of industrious and creative fashion, retail, and tech leaders, and came back with some killer knowledge nuggets for you and your private label.
+November 7-10, 2017, we set up camp across the Atlantic to compete in the 2017 WebSummit PITCH contest for an award of $50,000 in funding.
+While we didn’t go all the way (we placed fourth out of 200 competing companies), we did make the most of our experience rubbing elbows with hundreds of industrious and creative fashion, retail, and tech leaders and startups, and came back with some killer knowledge nuggets for private label fashion entrepreneurs.

 Without further ado, we present to you the top 3 lessons we learned at the 2017 WebSummit.

-Lesson 1: Technology is transforming the fashion industry, and we are HERE for it.
+Technology is transforming the fashion industry, and we are HERE for it.
 WebSummit presenters discussed the potential impact of hot tech advancements like 3D printing, virtual reality (VR), and augmented reality (AR) to packed, stadium-sized rooms of supermodels, Silicon Valley VIPs, and startup C-suites.
-The takeaways –

 As for VR and AR, Dazed Media co-founder and CEO, Jefferson Hack, championed Google Glasses and Photogrammetry as the most cost-effective ways to create a VR experience right now.
 Looking ahead to the hyper-high tech age of fashion manufacturing, we may someday find these tools in the hands of factories and artisans who will then be able to give Makers the most up close and personal view of production possible.

-Lesson 2: Transparency is the next big fashion trend.
 Millennials care about their how their products get produced.
 Generation Z expects full product information at their fingertips.
 These buyers want to know why they’re paying what they’re paying for what they’re buying.
-In sum – is the purchase worth the price?
+Is the purchase worth the price?